941203/sinosoft/readme.txt

-Git is a version control system.
+Git is a qqqqqqq version control systey.
 Git is free software.